When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: The geometric theory: Automorphism groups of polarised abelian varieties

 In particular, the identification \eqref{eq:AutAut0} induces an identification of automorphism groups

 and we know that

 where the last equality follows from the analogous result in \cite[Theorem 6.1]{karemaker-yobuko-yu}. \\

-If $E$ is the unique supersingular elliptic curve over $\ol \F_2$ up to isomorphism, then $R^\times=E_{24}\simeq \SL_2(\F_3)$ (cf. \cite[(57)]{karemaker-yobuko-yu}) and the automorphism group $\Aut(X_0,\lambda_0)$ has $(24)^n n!$ elements by \eqref{eq:AutAut1} and \eqref{eq:AutAut2}.
+If $E$ is the unique supersingular elliptic curve over $\ol \F_2$ up to isomorphism, then $R^\times=E_{24}\simeq \SL_2(\F_3)$, where $E_{24}$ is the binary tetrahedral group of order 24 (see \cite[Theorem 3.7, p.~17]{vigneras}, cf. \cite[(57)]{karemaker-yobuko-yu}).
+Then the automorphism group $\Aut(X_0,\lambda_0)$ has $(24)^n n!$ elements by \eqref{eq:AutAut1} and \eqref{eq:AutAut2}.
 We expect that this is the maximal size of $\Aut(X,\lambda)$ for any $n$-dimensional principally polarised abelian variety $(X,\lambda)$ over any field $K$.
 We show a partial result towards confirming this expectation.

-\begin{proposition} For $n\le 3$, the number $(24)^n n!$ is the maximal order of the automorphism group of an $n$-dimensional principally polarised abelian variety $(X,\lambda)$ over any field $K$. \end{proposition} \begin{proof} Since any principally polarised abelian variety$(X,\lambda)$ is of finite type over the prime field of $K$, it admits a model $(X_1,\lambda_1)$ over a finitely generated $\Z$-algebra $S$ such that $\Aut_{K}(X,\lambda)=\Aut_S(X_1,\lambda_1)$.
+\begin{proposition} For $n\leq 3$, the number $(24)^n n!$ is the maximal order of the automorphism group of an $n$-dimensional principally polarised abelian variety $(X,\lambda)$ over any field $K$. \end{proposition} \begin{proof} Since any principally polarised abelian variety$(X,\lambda)$ is of finite type over the prime field of $K$, it admits a model $(X_1,\lambda_1)$ over a finitely generated $\Z$-algebra $S$ such that $\Aut_{K}(X,\lambda)=\Aut_S(X_1,\lambda_1)$.
 Taking any $\Fpbar$-point $s$ of $S$ with residue field $k(s)$, one has $\Aut_{S}(X_1,\lambda_1)\subseteq \Aut_{\Fpbar}((X_1, \lambda_1) \otimes_S k(s))$.
 Thus, without loss of generality we may assume that the ground field~$K$ is the algebraically closed field $\Fpbar$ for some prime $p$.
 Further we can assume that $(X,\lambda)$ is defined over a finite field $\Fq$ with $\End(X)=\End(X\otimes \Fpbar)$.
 Note that $\Aut(X,\lambda)$ is a finite subgroup of $\Aut(X)$ and hence a finite subgroup of $\End^0(X)^\times$.
-We will bound the size of $\Aut(X,\lambda)$ by a maximal finite subgroup $G$ of $\End^0(X)^\times$.
+We will bound the size of $\Aut(X,\lambda)$ by a maximal finite subgroup $G'$ of $\End^0(X)^\times$.

 When $n=1$, it is well known that $24$ is the maximal cardinality of $\Aut(E)$ of an elliptic curve $E$ over $\Fpbar$ for some prime $p$ and it is realised by the supersingular elliptic curve over $\ol \F_2$, cf.~\cite[V. Proposition 3.1, p.
 145]{vigneras} .